You Might Be Ready for Homesteading if…

 I think it has to do with the 4 small people living here with me.
 I have resolved that I am destined to wear one brown glove and one pink one.

 If you want to add some scratches, dents, and character to your current car you are ready for homesteading.

-You are ready for homesteading if you don’t care too much about the outside of your house, especially the corners near the garage.
+You are ready for homesteading if you don’t care too much about the outside of your house.

 If you have a lot of money to spend on water you may be ready for homesteading.